 Governors at Eynsham Community Primary School

-The Governors work closely with Mrs Bayliss, the head teacher and staff at Eynsham Community Primary School and form the Local Governing Board (LGB) for the school.
+The Governors work closely with Mrs Bayliss (Executive Headteacher), Mr Reeves (Head of School) and staff at Eynsham Community Primary School and form the Local Governing Board (LGB) for the school.
 Eynsham Community Primary School is part of the Eynsham Partnership Academy Trust and the EPA scheme of delegation https://www.epa-mat.org/schemes-of-delegation/ sets out the roles, structure and responsibilities of the LGB.
 Please also see statutory information below.

 The Governors are responsible for: